Solving Linear Inverse Problems using Higher-Order Annealed Langevin Diffusion: Numerical methods

 We set $\gamma = 1$, and for the third-order, $\lambda = 1$ and $\alpha = 1.2$.
 Moreover, we consider the same $\epsilon$ for all the noise levels, given by $\epsilon = \frac{\epsilon_0}{\sigma_L^2}$.
 Lastly, the pre-condition matrix is a diagonal matrix that depends on the noise level $l$, and is given by

 and the mass as $\bbM_l = \frac{\gamma^2}{4} \bbC_l^{-1}$.
+This choice of $\bbM$ is a natural way of relating the pre-conditioning matrix with the covariance matrix of the marginal distribution of the momentum variable $\bbv_t$ in the invariant distribution defined in~\eqref{eq:inv_distr}; recall that the covariance matrix gives information about the stretching of each direction in the equilibrium case.
+Notice that $\bbM$ also appeared in the marginal distribution of the auxiliary variables in the higher-order dynamics defined in Section~\ref{subsec:pre_cond}.
 Now, we present the results of the experiments.
 In the three experiments in this section, we consider the ABO numerical method for the underdamped and the (BC)OA(BC) for the third-order algorithm.

-Regarding the computational complexity, the first step in this case is to compute the SVD of the channel $\bbH$, whose complexity is $\ccalO(N_uN_r\min\{N_u, N_r\})$, and is done only once per channel.
-Then, the discretization schemes entails three steps.
-The first one as well as the third are just vector summations, since we consider the mass parameter $\bbXi = \xi \bbI$ to be just a scalar in this work.
-The second steps required the computation of~\eqref{eq:score_likeli} and~\eqref{E:mixed_gaussian}, which entails a complexity of $\ccalO(N_u^2 + KN_u)$ per iteration.
+Regarding the computational complexity, for MIMO detection we first compute the SVD of the channel $\bbH$, whose complexity is $\ccalO(N_uN_r\min\{N_u, N_r\})$, and is done only once per channel.
+Then, the discretization schemes entail three steps.
+The first and the third steps are just vector summations, since we consider the mass parameter $\bbXi = \xi \bbI$ to be a scalar in this work.
+The second step requires the computation of~\eqref{eq:score_likeli} and~\eqref{E:mixed_gaussian}, which entail a complexity of $\ccalO(N_u^2 + KN_u)$ per iteration.
 Therefore, the overall complexity, including the SVD computation and all the iterations, is $\ccalO(N_uN_r\min\{N_u, N_r\} + LT(N_u^2 + KN_u))$.
-Compared to the overdamped case (see~\cite{zilberstein2022}), we see that we are not adding computational burden to the detector.
-Regarding the $M$ trajectories, observe that these are independent of each other, so they can be computed in parallel.
+Compared to the overdamped case (see~\cite{zilberstein2022}), we see that we are not adding order complexity to the detector.
+Regarding the $U$ trajectories (Langevin samples), observe that these are independent of each other, so they can be computed in parallel.
+Hence, we consider a single trajectory in the above complexity analysis.

 {\bf Comparison with the overdamped Langevin detector.} In this experiment, we compare the advantage of using the pre-conditioned annealed underdamped and third-order Langevin detector w.r.t. the overdamped case.
 We consider three cases where $L \in \{5, 10, 20\}$.
 All hyperparameters are summarized in Table~\ref{table:hyperparam} and the results are shown in Fig.~\ref{fig:SER-noiselevels}.
 First, we observe that when $L=20$, all methods have comparable performance.
 On the other hand, for both $L=10$ and $L=5$, our proposed methods outperform the overdamped Langevin detector, with the third-order based detector outperforming the underdamped case.
 Notice that the number of iterations ($L \times T$) was reduced by a factor of 10 (150 vs 1400) and 2 for $L=5$ and $L=10$, respectively.
 Therefore, this experiment illustrates that there is a \emph{trade-off between performance and running time} and that \emph{adding auxiliary variables entails a better performance with a reduced running time.}